clg-du/bootstrap-5-tutorial/README.md

 # Tutorial for learning Bootstrap 5

 Welcome to the tutorial for learning Bootstrap 5!
-This repository provides step-by-step instructions and examples to help you understand and use Bootstrap
+This repository provides step-by-step instructions and examples to help you understand and use Bootstrap 5.

-5.
+To get started, browse the lecture index (click to open the dropdown menu) and go through the lectures sequentially.
+You may also clone this repository by using the instructions below under the heading **Getting Started**.

 <details>
   <summary>